Visorask/sarotate/README.md

 4. `cd /opt/sarotate && chmod +x sarotate`

-5. `nano sarotate` Edit the variables to match your settings.
+5. `nano config.yml` Edit the variables to match your settings.
 Save and close.

-6. `nano sarotate.set` Add in w/e values you need.

-7. You will also need the latest rclone, minimum version = 1.52.
-The beta is no longer needed. ```curl https://rclone.org/install.sh | sudo bash```
+6. You will also need the latest rclone, minimum version = 1.52. ```curl https://rclone.org/install.sh | sudo bash```

-8. Once you have done all this then you will need to restart the mounts you want to rotate before running this script.
-A command might look like this: ```sudo systemctl restart example.service```
+7. Once you have done all this then you will need to restart the mounts you want to rotate before running this script.
+A command might look like this: ```sudo systemctl restart <example>.service```

   Otherwise you might get an error like this:
 ```